neogeographica/quakesounds/README.md

 specify a new name to use for each sound.

 The quakesounds distribution comes with an example of such a file, named "quakesounds.targets".
+Take a look inside that file to see an example of how the sounds were selected and named.

-You can tell quakesounds to read this info from whatever file you like, using the `targets_path` setting, but for now we'll just roll with the defaults.
-So make sure that the "quakesounds.targets" file is in the current working directory, since that's the default configuration.
+You can tell quakesounds to read this info from whatever file you like, using the `targets_path` setting.
+The setting in the default "quakesounds.cfg" will look for a file named "quakesounds.targets" in the working directory.

 ### Which pak files to read

 The names and locations of pak files are affected by the `pak_paths` and `pak_home` settings.
-Again we're going to roll with the defaults, so just copy your "pak0.pak" and "pak1.pak" files into the current working directory.
+In the default "quakesounds.cfg" file, `pak_paths` is set to pak0.pak,pak1.pak and `pak_home` is unset.
+This configuration will make quakesounds look for "pak0.pak" and "pak1.pak" files in the current working directory.

-### Sound utilities

-If your flavor of quakesounds has internally-bundled versions of SoX and ffmpeg then you have nothing to worry about here.

-If you're setting up your own utilities externally, then for the purposes of this example make sure that your externally-installed versions of those utilities are named "sox" and "ffmpeg" and that they are on your executables path.

 ### Processing the sounds

 The audio processing pipeline for the extracted sounds is controlled by the `converter` setting.
-Again though we're going to stick with the default in this example, which should create noise-reduced, gain-normalized, iOS-ready versions of the sounds selected in "quakesounds.targets".
+In the default "quakesounds.cfg" file, `converter` is set to m4r, which will create iOS alert sounds.

-So now that you have a config file and everything else in place, just run quakesounds again:
+In the quickstart, once you had a config file in place, you ran quakesounds again without any command line arguments and without editing the config file.

-    .\quakesounds.py

-If something went wrong, hopefully a nice error message has explained the problem.
-If all went well though, a directory named "quakesounds_out" should have been created in the working directory, containing a bunch of m4r files.
+This means that all of the default settings described above were used to select and process the sound files, the result being a bunch of m4r files in the "quakesounds_out" directory.

 ### Overriding the config file